Motivation is a funny thing.

 Despite all my time commitments, my kitten still rules my world. :)

-I had better leave it there - lots of essay to mark, and I'd like to get them all done today so that I can go and participate in a massive dance 'performance' (more like 'interactive event') in the city tonight.
+I had better leave it there - lots of essays to mark, and I'd like to get them all done today so that I can go and participate in a massive dance 'performance' (more like 'interactive event') in the city tonight.
 Should be fun!

 Hope all is well in your world and that you're finding the fun!